cardano-foundation/CIPs/CIP-0096/README.md

 `disclaimer`, a string, that contains the legal disclaimer from the certification issuer.

 `script` an array of objects that represents the whole DApp's on-chain script.
 Each object is comprised of:

-- `fullScriptHash`, a string, is the prefix and script hash or script hash+staking key
 - `scriptHash`, a string, is the script hash or script hash+staking key
 - `contractAddress`, a string, the script address